Sazid60/LIBEASE-Client-Side/README.md

 - In all books page an admin can do update and delete operation which promptly responses.

 ##### Reminder :
-- Admin can not borrow his own added books but all users except admin can borrow and return books.
+- <span style="color:red">- Admin can not borrow his own added books but all users except admin can borrow and return books.</span>

 ### Routes And Data Protection
 - All pages except the home page require login.